FRRouting/frr/doc/user/ospfd.rst

 .. index:: ip ospf retransmit-interval (1-65535)
 .. clicmd:: ip ospf retransmit-interval (1-65535)

-.. index:: no ip ospf retransmit interval
+.. index:: ip ospf retransmit interval
 .. clicmd:: no ip ospf retransmit interval

    Set number of seconds for RxmtInterval timer value.
 This value is used when